The Trading Post

 Across his work whether with a master puppeteer, a potter or a geisha - the pattern is the same.
 Intimacy changes how people interpret what they’re witnessing.
 The experience stops being observational and becomes relational.

-And that distinction matters, because experiences are fragile by nature.
+Experiences are fragile by nature.
 Unlike products, they can’t be preserved, warehoused or perfectly replicated.
 They exist only in that room, on that day, shaped by the people present and the trust between them.
-That ephemerality is precisely what gives them value and why mishandling them carries real consequences.
+That ephemerality is precisely what gives them value and why mishandling them also carries real consequences.
+When I asked Joshua, which craft or artistry he would choose to preserve if he could, his thoughtful answer was - geisha.
+An art form widely misunderstood, often eroticized and quietly disappearing.

 “Ninety-five percent of Japanese people will never experience a real geisha performance.
 It’s not something you buy tickets to.
 You’re invited by the “mama-san” (matriarchal steward of that geisha house).
 You’re trusted.”